 This means that you develop an understanding of what this generation sees as normal and correct.
 Not because you want to share or accept their values, but because you can only make an appropriate selection decision against this background.

-Put yourself in the situation of a job interview by hiring a member of a generation of your own as a HR manager: Since generation Y applicants place great value on personal satisfaction, you can only expect their full commitment if you offer them a job who can satisfy them.
-It is all the more important to make the right decision when selecting applicants in order to avoid incorrect placement.
-This applies particularly to university graduates.
+Therefore, put yourself in the situation of a job interview in which you, as a HR manager, want to hire a member of a corresponding generation: Since Generation Y applicants attach great importance to personal Satisfaction you can only expect their full willingness to perform if you give them one Workplace can offer that satisfies them.
+It is all the more important to have the right one decision in the selection of the applicant in order to avoid the wrong choice.
+This is especially true for college graduates.

 4 topics that should be discussed